gidbecxa/triviarush-server/README.md

-Here's a simple **README** for your project based on our discussions:

----

 # **TriviaRush**

 **TriviaRush** is a real-time multiplayer trivia game where players compete against real opponents in different categories.
 The game features duo-player mode, customizable game settings, and a social component where players can add game pals for frequent challenges.